Wallarm Filter for Istio Ingress¶

 Use cases¶

-Among all supported Wallarm deployment options, this is the optimal choice for securing APIs managed by Istio running with Envoy proxy in Kubernetes.
+This is the optimal choice for securing in real time APIs managed by Istio running with Envoy proxy.

 Limitations¶